 Adjust Attribution for AdRoll

-Attribution can be adjusted in AdRoll > Attribution > Settings.
+Attribution can be adjusted in AdRoll > Campaign Attribution under Measure section > Settings.
 You can compare and select from seven rule-based models as well as two customizable models to find your most accurate setting.
 When choosing, or creating, a model, here are a few things to consider: